 Decide on your budget:

-Wine coolers are available from about $75 to well over $1,000.
 When you’re thinking about your budget for your new appliance, think about your drinking habits first.
 Think about the quality of the wines you buy, and consider that an investment to protect.
 Since the price of a wine cooler is largely dependent on the size of the appliance, you’ll want to establish your ideal “on-hand” quantity of wine.
 That’ll narrow down the price range you’ll be looking at.

 More expensive wine coolers tend to have much larger capacities, and more elaborate features.
 They’ll come with locking doors, changeable hinges, better quality shelves.
 More importantly, the high end models will give you the most protective features, like odor and light control.